 This qualification enables students to achieve dual accreditation with WACE It is strongly suggested that students complete work experience in a relevant workplace to enhance their understanding of the engineering/mining/marine industry.
 Employers look for students who are proactive in preparing themselves for a career.
 Work experience is highly recommended and can be conducted during the exam breaks.

-Employment in the engineering/mining/marine industry is booming and destined to remain strong into the future.
+Employment in this industry is strong and is forecast to remain strong into the future.